 Let’s now carpet the box once you have your carpet ready.

-It is always better to see carpeting in person, so the video below will show you step-by-step the entire process.
+It is always better to see carpeting in person, so the content below will show you step-by-step the entire process.

 Place the wire terminal into the mounting hole

-Once you have your box almost finished, it is time to place a subwoofer terminal into the hole.
-To prevent air leakage, I use 1/2-inch screws and silicone from the inside.
+Once you have your box almost finished, it is time to place a subwoofer terminal cup into the hole.
+To prevent air leakage, I use 1/2-inch screws and silicone caulk from the inside.

 Polyfill the enclosure’s interior